unimarkup/specification/Middleend_Reference.md

 - `name` ...--not null text-- The name of the macro
 - `um_type` ...--not null text-- The Unimarkup type of the macro
+- `context` ...--not null text-- The context defines usage restrictions for macros
 - `parameters` ...--text-- The parameters of the macro
 - `body` ...--text-- The body of the macro
 - `fallback-body` ...--text-- The body of the macro that is used if `body` is empty, which can happen in multi-language context

 The primary key for this table is the combination of `name` and `parameters`.
 This means, that a macro is unique by its `name` and `parameters`.

+The context can be set to `all` to have no restriction, to a specific macro or combination of macros, to only allow a macro to be used inside certain macros, or to any Unimarkup type or combination of types, to only allow the usage inside certain Unimarkup elements.
+The combination of macros and types is given in the form `({@<first-macroname>}|{@<second-macroname>})` or `(<first-type>|<second-type>)`.

 ## Metadata table